Konstantin Kalinin

 Machine learning on an anti-hacking spree

-In June of 2021, Chime (the most downloaded US neobank) rubbed quite a few of its customers the wrong way by closing their accounts all of a sudden.
+In June of 2021, Chime (the most downloaded US neobank) rubbed quite a few of its customers the wrong way by closing their bank accounts all of a sudden.

 Think through your neobank’s architecture from start to finish